Gailpositive/Darey.io-Projects-1-10/README.md

 # PROJECT BASE LEARNING LEARNING (PBL) :PROJECT 1-10

  Welcome to my documentation process with darey.io as a Jnr devOps engineer.
-This program focuses on Project Base Learning (PBL) approach to DevOps projects and covers a range of topics, technologies and stacks including:  Aux projects, Linux operating system, AWS console, Git bash, VSCODE, Ubuntu virtual box, Redhat,Lamp & Lemp web-stack development, deployment and technologies, Shell Scripting,
+This program focuses on Project Base Learning (PBL) approach and hands-on execises and practical to DevOps projects and covers a range of topics, technologies and stacks including:  Aux projects, Linux operating system, AWS console, Git bash, VSCODE, Ubuntu virtual box, Redhat,Lamp & Lemp web-stack development, deployment and technologies, Shell Scripting, Nginx web-server , Client server achitecture with mySQL and RDBMS,

  A more detailed implementation of these projects are stored in the repository.